Author: Dr. Jean-Paul Rodrigue

 - Non-motorized transportation.
 Since most urban trips are over short distances, non-motorized modes, particularly walking and cycling, have an important role in supporting urban mobility.
 The provision of adequate infrastructure, such as sidewalks, is often a low priority as non-motorized transportation is often perceived as not modern despite the important role it needs to assume in urban areas.

-All these measures only partially address the issue of congestion, as they alleviate, but do not solve the problem.
-Fundamentally, congestion remains the sign of economic success, but a failure at reconciling rising mobility demands and acute supply constraints.
+All these measures only partially address the issue of congestion, as they alleviate but do not solve the problem.
+Fundamentally, congestion remains a sign of economic success, but a failure at reconciling rising mobility demands and acute supply constraints.